sancsoft/help.beegit.com/notifications/_posts/2014-11-01-comment-notifications.md

 ---

 ## How do comment notifications work?
-When someone makes a comment on a project, any cproject collaborator who has their default notifications set to on will get an email that a comment was made that will include the text of that comment.
+When someone makes a comment on a project, any project collaborator who has their default notifications set to on will get an email that a comment was made that will include the text of that comment.

 ![Editor Comment Mention](https://s3.amazonaws.com/beegit-images/helpImages/editor-comment-mention.png)